Daily High to Daily Low: Is It Safe to Buy Brainstorm Cell Therapeutics Inc. (BCLI)?

 Is It Worth Investing in Brainstorm Cell Therapeutics Inc. (NASDAQ :BCLI) Right Now?

-The average price from analysts is $22.50, which is $11.46 above the current price.
-BCLI currently public float of 25.12M and currently shorts hold a 18.05% ratio of that float.
-Today, the average trading volume of BCLI was 513.41K shares.
+The average price from analysts is $22.50.
+BCLI currently public float of 25.20M and currently shorts hold a 17.99% ratio of that float.
+Today, the average trading volume of BCLI was 593.89K shares.

 BCLI’s Market Performance